 Social media services provide a space for users to communicate with each other via postings of opinion and content.
-In the context of such services, the potential exists for defamation, invasion of privacy, and infringement of intellectual property rights and other rights.
-We prohibit postings that violate these rights.
-From the viewpoint of protecting copyright, etc., we make concerted efforts to prevent and eliminate such infringements, such as operating a patrol system for detecting illegal content, soliciting user reports of illegal content, and responding swiftly to requests by legitimate rights holders to remove illegal content.
+In the context of such services, the potential exists for defamation, invasion of privacy, and infringement of intellectual property rights and other legally protected ownership rights.
+We prohibit postings containing copyright-protected content and make concerted efforts to prevent and eliminate such infringements, such as operating a patrol system for detecting illegal content, soliciting user reports of illegal content, and responding swiftly to requests by legitimate rights holders to remove illegal content.